sudip94823/Midterm_Sudip_12194823/README.md

 - Writing a simple service and client using python
 - Creating custom msg and srv files
 - Implementing custom interfaces
-- Using parameters in a class
-- Using ros2doctor to identify issues

 ### 1. Writing a simple publisher and subscriber